 In America – The church was called Presbyterian in Scotland and Reformed in continental Europe.
 In the early 1800s, some of the Reformed people moved to the United States from the Netherlands, and in 1857 they started the Christian Reformed Church in North America.
-Today, the Christian Reformed Church (CRC) is racially and ethnically diverse and has churches throughout the world with about three hundred thousand members in North America in just over one thousand churches.
+Today, the Christian Reformed Church (CRC) is racially and ethnically diverse and has churches throughout the world with about 230,000 members in North America in just over 1,000 churches.
 Click here to find out what we believe.
-Not only are we grateful for a rich theological heritage in the Reformed tradition, but we are also energized by many opportunities to seek the kingdom together.
+We are grateful for a rich theological heritage in the Reformed tradition and energized by many opportunities to seek the kingdom.

-Our History – New Life Church was started in 1979 by Jerry Holleman and Keith Tanis, both CRC pastors and church planters, but none of this would have been possible without the vision, prayer, and resources provided by Christian Reformed Home Missions, our domestic missions agency here in North America.
-Home Missions continues to be an invaluable partner in our recruiting, assessing, training, and coaching church planters today.
+Our History – New Life Church was started in 1979 by Jerry Holleman and Keith Tanis, both CRC pastors and church planters.
+But none of this would have been possible without the vision, prayer, and resources provided by Christian Reformed Home Missions (now Resonate Global Mission), our domestic missions agency here in North America.
+Resonate Global Mission continues to be an invaluable partner in our important work of starting new church plants today.

 Our Mission – God has been using the CRC to partner with Him in mission in a variety of ways.
-When Hurricane Ike hit our region in 2008, hundreds of volunteers from all over North America helped with disaster relief.
-Years later people are still coming to help in the rebuilding efforts.
+When Hurricane Ike and Hurricane Harvey hit our region in 2008 and 2017 respectively, hundreds of volunteers from all over North America helped with disaster relief.
 World Renew (formerly Christian Reformed World Relief Committee) coordinated these efforts.
-World Renew also helped us strategize how to do community development locally here in Old Town Spring Heights.
-Pastor Andy and his wife Jacie both grew up oversees where their parents served as missionaries with Christian Reformed World Missions (CRWM).
+World Renew also helped locally with our Old Town Spring Heights ministry.
+Both Pastor Andy and his wife Jacie grew up oversees where their parents served as missionaries with Christian Reformed World Missions (now Resonate Global Mission).
 New Life’s previous pastor, Pastor John Medendorp, also served with CRWM.
-The CRC has an exciting vision.
-Here is a link to our denomination’s Vision, Mission and Calling and Our Journey 2020.
+The CRC has an exciting vision, mission and calling.

 Our Service – God has also been using the CRC to minister to our soldiers in the military.
 Our church was privileged to commission Chaplain Richard Hill to serve our troops bringing God’s Word and being the presence of Christ to them.
-Richard served two tours in Iraq and Afghanistan.
+Richard served several tours in Iraq, Afghanistan and Korea.
 The CRC’s Chaplaincy Ministry provides support and supervision for Richard.
-Richard and his wife Brooke are stationed in Fort Bragg, North Carolina and have two children, Hannah and Noah.
+Richard is currently stationed in Germany.

-Our Training – All four of New Life’s current and previous pastors received theological training at Calvin Theological Seminary in Grand Rapids, Michigan.
-Some of our members have attended Christian colleges such as Calvin College or Dordt College, both affiliated with the CRC.
-We have also benefited from non-formal training such as Ascending Leaders, Dance of Racial Reconciliation, and Timothy Leadership Institute.
+Our Training – All four of New Life’s current and previous pastors received their theological education at Calvin Theological Seminary in Grand Rapids, Michigan.
+Some of our members have attended Christian colleges affiliated with the CRC, such as Calvin University or Dordt University.

 There are many other ways we have been blessed by our partnership with the CRC: